 JRSO's are provided with a resource kit and the information needed to carry out their road safety duties.
 Throughout the year help and support will be provided by Telford & Wrekin Council.

-The following JRSO resources are available including:
+The following JRSO resources are available:

 - JRSO - pupil pack